MehdiNoroozi/JigsawPuzzleSolver/README.md

 You can use cfn_jps_test.m and cfn_rec_test.m to test the trained models in matlab.
 You can find trained models from project webpage.

-To regenerate ImageNet classfication experiment results(Table 2).
-You need to train CFN for recognition initialized with jigsaw puzzle task weights and locked desired convolutinal layers.
+To regenerate ImageNet classfication experiment results(Table 2), you need to train CFN for recognition initialized with jigsaw puzzle solver weights and lock desired convolutinal layers.